Mercedes-Benz in motorsport: Original factory team (1954–1955)

 The success continued into the 1955 season, where the same car was used again.
-The team's drivers, Fangio and the young Stirling Moss (1929–2020), won 6 of the 9 rounds between them, and finished first and second in that year's championship.
+The team's main drivers, Fangio and the young Stirling Moss, won 6 of the 9 rounds between them, and finished first and second in that year's championship.

-Following the 1955 Le Mans disaster, Mercedes-Benz withdrew from all factory-sponsored motorsport.
+Having proven that they could win both in F1 and sportscars, the company decided to discontinue racing at the end of the 1955 championships seasons to focus on road car development.
+The withdrawal is commonly attributed to the 1955 Le Mans disaster.

 Engine supplier

 Mercedes made its return to Formula One in 1994 as an engine supplier to Sauber, with whom they had already enjoyed success in sportscar racing, after 1993 funding their engine partner Ilmor, Mercedes and Sauber announced that the teams' engines will be rebadged "Mercedes-Benz" for the 1994 season thus signaling Mercedes partial return to factory-sponsored motorsport the first time since 1955.
 In the one year that Sauber ran Mercedes badged engines they only managed to score twelve points.